DHI-GRAS/tidepods/README.md

 Extract gridded tide values from MIKE for a given area of interest

-Usage requires Mike Zero(default: 2016) and the Mike SDK
+Usage requires MIKE Zero(default: 2016) and the MIKE SDK

 ## Installation